 To put it another way, if your business objective is to reach $10 million in sales by the end of the year, how can your marketing plan help accomplish it?

-Don’t get bogged down by the scope of the word “strategy.”
-It doesn’t need to be difficult.
+Don’t get bogged down by the word “strategy.”
+It doesn’t need to be complicated.

-Think of a marketing strategy as an approach you can take to achieve the goals you’ve set.
+Think of a marketing strategy as an approach you can take to achieve your objectives.
 Let’s say you’re attempting to sign up 10,000 new customers for your customer rewards program next month.
-Your specific strategy could be to introduce customers to the program with email invites that are personalized to highlight the rewards each individual would be interested in.
+Your specific strategy could be to introduce customers to the program with personalized email invites to highlight the rewards each individual would be interested in.

 When you understand your target market and identify your plan’s objectives, you’re marketing strategies become much more obvious.

-Your tactics are the actions you plan on taking to achieve your marketing strategies.
+Your tactics are the detailed actions you plan to take to achieve your marketing strategies.
 Exactly how you plan to implement your tactics is outlined here.

-Let’s take another look at our rewards program and how it relates to setting your marketing tactics.
+Let’s look at our rewards program and how it relates to setting your marketing tactics.

 You decided to introduce your rewards program with personalized email invites to your list.
-One tactic you could implement would be to make sure every email has a customer name and one high-detailed reward that’s customized based upon their buying habits.
+One tactic you could implement would be to ensure every email has a customer name and one high-detailed reward customized based on their buying habits.

-You would then include a short link to a sign-up form to get involved in the rewards program.
+You would then include a short link to a sign-up form to participate in the rewards program.